-According to a 2012 survey from Jobvite.com, 75% of employees are seeking a new job or open to hearing about one.
-For obvious reasons, these candidates would want to have the most updated and relevant resumes.
-What about the other 25% who are content with their current position and have no intention of moving anywhere else in the near future?
+For obvious reasons, candidates seeking a new job, or are open to hearing about one, would want to have the most updated and relevant resumes.
+What about those who are content with their current position and have no intention of moving anywhere else in the near future?

 Don’t be mistaken.
 No matter where you are in your career, you should always keep your resume up-to-date.

 Job coach and trainer, Jo Casey, recently wrote the article “7 reasons you should Update Your Resume Right Now, Even If You’re Not Looking” on career blog Brazen Life.
 Here are his 7 reasons you should be polishing your resume right now!